What is a fixed-rate mortgage?

 Opting for an adjustable-rate mortgage means the interest rate on the loan would have fallen with the drop in rates.
 But just as there are caps on how high an adjustable rate can climb, most will also have a cap on how low the rate can fall.

 The main reason to consider adjustable-rate mortgages is that you may end up with a lower monthly payment.
 The bank “rewards” borrowers with a lower initial rate because they’re taking the risk that interest rates could rise in the future.
 Meanwhile, with a fixed-rate mortgage the bank takes the risk.
-If rates rise, the bank is forced with a loan at below-market rates when there’s a fixed-rate mortgage.
+If rates rise, the bank is stuck with a loan at below-market rates.

 While you may benefit from a lower payment, you still have the risk that rates will rise.
 If that happens, your monthly payment can increase dramatically.
 What was once an affordable payment can become a serious burden when you have an adjustable-rate mortgage.
 The payment can get so high that you have to default on the debt.